Volunteering in Oxfordshire

 You can like our Facebook page here.

-2. Sign up to our newsletter: You will receive a monthly update of the latest opportunities in Oxfordshire, as well as being able to read about volunteers’ experiences and find out about events and training which may be of interest.
+2. Sign up to Oxfordshire Volunteers newsletter: You will receive a monthly update of the latest opportunities in Oxfordshire, as well as being able to read about volunteers’ experiences and find out about events and training which may be of interest.

-You can sign up to the newsletter here.
+You can sign up to the newsletter by registering on the new website here.

 3. Not sure where to start looking?
-Do-it may help your search to begin!
-Do-it is a national website of volunteering opportunities.
+Oxfordshire Volunteers is a countywide website of volunteering opportunities.
 You can search for role via your postcode, and narrow your search further if you know the type of volunteering you are after.
-If you have any challenges finding what you are after on Do-it, please do get in touch.
+If you have any challenges finding what you are after, please do get in touch.
 It is just a snapshot of what is out there for you to get involved with in Oxfordshire.

 4. Come in and see us!
 If you think you need a little inspiration, or some help searching for opportunities, please book an appointment at the Volunteer Centre.

 Appointments are available Monday – Thursday from 10am – 4pm at the Volunteer Centre